sobjornstad/TiddlyRemember/RELEASING.md

 ## Publishing to GitHub

+1. Commit all doc and release changes made thus far.
-1. Check your branch log and make any final rebases or adjustments.
+2. Check your branch log and make any final rebases or adjustments.
-2. Push the branch to GitHub.
+3. Push the branch to GitHub.
-3. Create a pull request to `master`.
+4. Create a pull request to `master`.
    If all looks good, complete with a rebase-and-merge and delete the branch.